Convergence of the extended Kalman filter with small and state-dependent noise: General results on symmetric positive definite (semi-definite) matrices

-\begin{theo} A symmetric matrix is positive semi-definite if and only if all of its eigenvalues are nonnegative.
-It is positive definite if and only if all of its eigenvalues are positive. \end{theo}
+\begin{theorem} A symmetric matrix is positive semi-definite if and only if all of its eigenvalues are nonnegative.
+It is positive definite if and only if all of its eigenvalues are positive. \end{theorem}